 Defending the Green

-eens>Side bunkers are perhaps the most common type you'll encounter.
-They are the guardians of the green, strategically placed a protect certain pin locations and demand accuracy on your approach shots.
+Side bunkers are perhaps the most common type you'll encounter.
+They are the guardians of the green, strategically placed to protect certain pin locations and demand accuracy on your approach shots.

 The "Lesser of Two Evils"

-Here’s something most anateurs may not know: bunkers can actually be designed to help keep them in play.
-Think about the area next to the sandtrao.
-A a deep trap an unkept rough patches a wooded spot out-of-bounds stakes.
+Here's something most amateurs may not know: bunkers can actually be designed to help keep your ball in play.
+Consider the area next to the sand trap - would you rather end up in a deep trap or in an unkempt rough patch or wooded spot?

 From Fear to Confidence: How to Play a Greenside Bunker Shot